amjams/FeatBoost/README.md

-# BIFS
+# FeatBoost
-Boosted Iterative Input Selection
+FeatBoost for classification problems.